 Colonial cocoa production, which began in the 1530s with the Spanish takeover by Pedro de Alvarado who conquered the area, reached its peak between 1550 & 1560, then tapered off… drastically to the vanishing point.
 Threats loomed all around which led to the demise of local populations who cultivated cacáo.

 According to Dr. William Fowler of Vandebilt University, in 1519 the total population of El Salvador numbered between 700,000 to 800,000.
 By 1550 it fell to 172,255.
 In Izalco alone, taxable indigenes dropped from somewhere between 700 & 900 to less than 100 survivors.
 This created a higher tax burden for those lucky enough to survive.
-The area dried up in a downward spiral & with it resources plus money, to shift its fate & fortunes elsewhere, a sort of housing mortgage crisis its day (think 2012 Florida or Arizona).
+The area dried up in a downward spiral & with it resources plus money, to shift its fate & fortunes elsewhere, a sort of housing mortgage crisis of its day (think 2012 Florida or Arizona).
 Conditions worsened to the point where a saying arose — los vivos pagan por los muertos – ‘the living paying for the dead’.

 Labor shortages came to a head with the plague of 1578.
 A demographic collapse became so widespread it affected a sharp decline in the yields of cacáo since few were left to tend their gardens.
 In just one example, of the 10,000 cacáo trees planted in the town of Caluco, less than a fifth were harvested.